What the spring 2026 data means for anyone deploying an agentic fleet.

 About IAgentic

 IAgentic builds production-grade multi-agent ecosystems on IBM watsonx Orchestrate.
-Quality-tested with a six-layer evaluation framework, adversarially probed before launch, interoperable with the rest of your stack through MCP and A2A (Preview), and deployed in days rather than quarters.
+Quality-tested with a six-layer evaluation framework, adversarially probed before launch, interoperable with the rest of your stack through MCP, and deployed in days rather than quarters.
 If you are sizing up the build layer for your organization, that is the conversation we would like to have.